manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 > use case: KPI 6, month-on-month growth calculated directly while answering KPI

 ---
-### Data Assumptions and Business Rules
+### Data Assumptions and Limitations
-- Only orders with status = 'delivered' are included in GMV calculations.
+- Only orders with status = 'delivered' are included for analysis.
 Cancelled and unavailable orders are excluded.
 - GMV includes both product price and freight value.
 - Monetary values are assumed to be in BRL.
 - Review text sentiment analysis is not included due to language variability.